Grand Hotel de la Minerve – When in Rome Experience Classic Hospitality at Grand Hotel de la Minerve

 A little more than a coin’s toss from the Fountain of the Pantheon is one of Rome’s grand dames; the palatial Minerva Hotel.
-Named after the Roman Goddess of Wisdom, this former 17th century mansion sets the scene for a classic stay in the Italian capital.
-Spacious rooms and an elegant ambiance are enhanced by the property’s standout feature – its Minerva Roof Garden, an all-season, all-weather restaurant and terrace that offers spell-binding views across the skyline of one of the world’s most beautiful cities.
+Named after the Roman Goddess of Wisdom, this former 17th-century mansion sets the scene for a classic stay in the Italian capital.
+Spacious rooms and an elegant ambience are enhanced by the property’s standout feature – its Minerva Roof Garden, an all-season, all-weather restaurant and terrace that offers spell-binding views across the skyline of one of the world’s most beautiful cities.

 Pantheon fountain